 Ingredients and substitutions

 I find it’s best to use Medjool dates in this recipe, because they’re bigger than most other varieties of date so they’re perfect for stuffing.
 If you buy them already pitted, just coax the dates open into a bowl shape.
 Or if they’re not pitted, simply cut a little lengthwise slit in the date and remove the pit first.

 I love the combination of dates, goat cheese, pecans, and chives, so that’s the combo I went with in this recipe, but you can certainly substitute different cheeses and nuts (or seeds if you prefer a nut-free stuffed date).

 Walnuts, blue cheese, and green onions would be a delicious alternative combination.
 Or cheddar, pumpkin seeds, and a small sprinkling of very finely chopped red onion would work well too.

-If you prefer to make a vegan version of these stuffed dates, you can certainly substitute the goat cheese with your favourite variety of vegan cheese.
+For a vegan version of these stuffed dates, substitute vegan goat cheese or any other variety of vegan cheese you like.
 Or skip the cheese altogether and add a generous drizzle of tahini to replace some of the creaminess that the cheese provides.

 - 12 pecan halves

 - Pinch of pepper

 - Preheat the oven to 400 degrees Fahrenheit.

 - Pit the medjool dates (if not already pitted) and use your fingers to coax the dates into a bowl shape.